MatthewHaas/synteny_plot_tutorial/README.md

 After the first attempt at generating this figure, the image looks like this:<br>
 <img src="images/claudia_blocks_ordered_with_gene_names.png" width="500">

 **Note:** The output of the MCscan code is a PDF file.
 Before uploading it here, I first converted it to PNG format (as I do for all of my GitHub images), but I also cropped out excess whitespace because there is often excess whitespace around MCscan figures (especially the karyotype figures like this one).
+Also for this reason, some of the example figures shown below might look like they are different sizes.
+This is because when I cropped out the excess white space, I didn't pay super close attention to ensuring that I cropped out exactly the same amount of white space each time.
+I figured it isn't really necessary for purposes of this tutorial (vs. preparing a figure for publication in a manuscript).

 Filtering the `bed` file: